 It is a willow-type / laurel-type wattle with broader foliage, and so may add attraction to gardens.

 Acacias can suffer from a number of pests, including borers, scale, galls and leaf miners.
 Growing plants suitable to your local environment minimises these occurring.

 Propagation is easy from scarified seed by covering with boiling water for 24 hours and discarding any seeds still floating on the surface

 It is related to Acacia mabellae which usually has yellow-hairy peduncles.

-Not known to be at risk in the wild.
+This species is not considered to be at risk of extinction in the wild.
 Although its range is limited.